 The New Zealand Transport Agency (NZTA) is Horowhenua District Council’s transport partner – we work together on many co-funded projects including footpath renewal.
 NZTA is responsible for the State Highway Network (SH1, SH57 and SH56), and for building any new highways.

-To keep up to date with road closures on the state highway network please follow NZTA’s Facebook page.
+You can find more information about road closures on the state highway network on the NZTA Travel Map or follow NZTA’s Facebook page.

 To report a safety concern or maintenance issue please call NZTA on 0800 444 449.

 The proposed Ōtaki to North of Levin (Ō2NL) Expressway is an unfunded but priority project of NZTA.
 You can find out more about this project by visiting NZTA’s website.

 Horowhenua District Council is advocating for Ō2NL as our district is growing and our communities are suffering as a result of the poorly constructed State Highway network through our district.

 Other areas that Council is advocating for improvements along this network include:

 - The installation of a roundabout for the Queen Street intersection with SH56 and a 60 kilometres per hour (km/h) limit on the intersection until it is made safe

 - Replacement of the SH56 and SH1 intersection